polkadot-js/docs/docs/substrate/extrinsics.md

 - **interface**: `api.tx.contracts.claimSurcharge`
 - **summary**:   Allows block producers to claim a small reward for evicting a contract.
 If a block producer fails to do so, a regular users will be allowed to claim the reward.

   In case of a successful eviction no fees are charged from the sender.
-However, the reward is capped by the total amount of rent that was payed by the contract while it was alive.
+However, the reward is capped by the total amount of rent that was paid by the contract while it was alive.

   If contract is not evicted as a result of this call, [`Error::ContractNotEvictable`] is returned and the sender is not eligible for the reward.